AtomicSponge/wtengine/README.md

 __*NOTE:*__  Working on refactoring to build proper library

 Now building using a static lib!
 Easy fix by just leaving the entity manager as a pure header.
-Now to create some makefiles...
+Also made the cfg/flags header-only for now.

+Next up:  testing debugging and makefiles

 ----